Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-Any surgery, including cosmetic surgery, can have the following complications: infection, fluid accumulation, poor wound healing, deep vein thrombosis, cardiac and pulmonary complications, and damage to deeper structures such as nerves, blood vessels, muscles, lungs and abdominal organs.
+Any surgery, including cosmetic surgery, can have the following complications: risk of infections, fluid accumulation, poor wound healing, blood clots, deep vein thrombosis, cardiac complications or pulmonary thromboembolisms or pulmonary edema, and damage to deeper structures such as nerves, blood vessels, muscles, lungs and abdominal organs.
 These risks are rare and not liposuction-specific, but you will be informed about them in your signed consent document.

 Thermal Burn or Heat Injury